 Some of the Test series in the Championship are part of already existing longer series like the Freedom Trophy 2019.
 Some of the competing teams will play additional Test matches against three remaining Test nations who are not part of the Championship.
 These matches are part of the ICC Future Tours Programme for 2018-2023.
 This will help the three lowest-ranked Test team to play more Test matches and improve their game.

 The points will be awarded for Test match wins and not Test series wins.
 This has been done to ensure that the points are distributed equally between all the matches in a series rather than depending on the result of one or two matches.
-This will also ensure that points are distributed fairly even in case of a dead rubber matches.
+As per the World Test Championship points table rule, this will also ensure that points are distributed fairly even in case of a dead rubber matches.

 |Length of Series||Points for a Win||Points for a Tie||Points for a Draw|